yokolet/textblog/SettingUpFacebookLogin.md

     2. Validate redirect URI

         For now Sinatra is up and running, so callback URI is active.
-        It's time to valida the redirect URI on Facebook.
+        It's time to validate the redirect URI on Facebook.

         1. Go to Facebook App setting website.
         2. Click Facebook Login, Settings tab on the left pane.